Managing your auto loan: 5 strategies

 While you have already crunched the numbers to secure the right auto loan, you must keep your budget in mind.
 Now that payments have begun, you can gauge how they fit into other finances.

-Edmunds advises that a new car payment should be no more than 15 percent of your take-home pay — 10 percent for a used car.
-If this number does not fit your spending, consider cutting back in other categories.
+Experts advise that a new car payment should be no more than 10 to 15 percent of your take-home pay.
+If this number does not fit your spending, consider reviewing your budget to see if you can trim spending in other categories.

 2. Set up autopay